RedRNS/LogiCheck/README.md

 ### Sidebar doesn't show when clicking "Analyze with LogiCheck"
 - Check the browser console for errors (F12 → Console tab)
-- Verify your API key is correctly set in `background.js`
+- Verify your API key is correctly set in the `.env` file
 - Make sure you have an active internet connection
+- Check the background service worker console for "Gemini API Key loaded: Successfully" message

 ### Analysis fails or shows error
 - **Most Common**: Update model name to `gemini-1.5-flash` in `background.js`
-- Verify your Google AI API key is valid
+- Verify your Google AI API key is valid and correctly set in `.env`
 - Check if you have API quota remaining
 - Try with a shorter text selection

 ### API Key Issues
+- Make sure the `.env` file exists in the project root
-- Make sure there are no extra spaces in the API key
+- Verify there are no extra spaces in the API key
-- The key should be wrapped in quotes: `"your-api-key-here"`
+- The key should be wrapped in quotes: `GEMINI_API_KEY="your-api-key-here"`
 - Visit Google AI Studio to verify your key is active
+- Check the terminal/console for the message "Gemini API Key loaded: Successfully"

 ## 📝 Usage Tips